gaiaus/cosmos_hub/governance/proposals/param_change_revert_tax_rate_2%/README.md

 * It must be positive and cannot exceed 1.00 (or 100%).
 * The default value is set to 0.02 (2%) in the distribution module's default parameters.
-* Cosmos governance can adjust this parameter through on-chain proposals.
+* Cosmos governance can adjust this parameter through on-chain `param-change` proposals.

 **Parameter and Proposed Value**